Jedburgh Abbey

 Audio Guide: If you want to learn more about the abbey, consider picking up one of the free audio guides from the ticket office.
 These guides come in a range of languages and take visitors through each area while explaining facts about the abbey and discussing some of the events that occurred there over the years.

 Visitor Centre: The visitor centre at Jedburgh Abbey displays a collection of stone carvings and artefacts that have been discovered during excavations of the site.
-It’s a must-visit for anyone who wants a deeper understanding of life in medieval times.
+It’s a must-visit for anyone who wants a deeper understanding of life in mediaeval times.

 Take the Abbey Walk: Enjoy a leisurely walk around the Abbey grounds, savour the peace and quiet, and take in the scenic views of the surrounding countryside.
 The footpaths around Jedburgh offer several walking routes of varying lengths that pass by the Abbey which are perfect for a peaceful stroll on a sunny afternoon.